sanskar-projects/image_and_text_steganography_tool/README.md

 ### Conclusion
 This steganography tool is a practical implementation for hiding and revealing secret data within images.
 It serves as a useful demonstration of steganographic techniques and provides a hands-on approach for exploring data concealment within digital images.

+### Acknowledgment

-This project has been developed with the help of generative artificial intelligence.
+This project description and code enhancements were assisted by generative artificial intelligence.